open-education-hub/methodology/chapters/develop-organize/drills/reading/questions.md

 Questions verify specific information and must be verifiable automatically. - RD: not necessarily automatically Therefore, this section covers multiple-choice or simple answer questions, such as a word or a number.
-On the other hand, open-ended tasks such as essays, that are difficult to verify automatically, are considered [drills](#drills) instead.
+On the other hand, open-ended tasks such as essays, that are difficult to verify automatically, are considered drills.

 Questions may be a form of live checks (as part of lectures or labs), self-study or formal examination.
 They provide a means to evaluate learner understanding.
 This creates a positive feedback loop between trainers and trainees whereby both can track the learners' progress in real time.

-Furthermore, questions serve as practice items for learners to solve at their own pace, in conjunction with [drills](#drills).
+Furthermore, questions serve as practice items for learners to solve at their own pace, in conjunction with drills.
 They may also be used for evaluation items that contribute to the learners' overall grade.

 Another desired aspect is that questions be easily extractable and convertible between formats, as described [below](#deployment), and repurposed by other trainers.